palominohernandez/Academia/README.md

 # Hi all!

 In this page, I would like to start writing some of the things I have suffered to learn in the academia.
+Mostly I will be focused on the theoretical aspect of stuff, rather than the operative one.